Quandle theory and the optimistic limits of the representations of link groups: Examples

 respectively.
 Applying Theorem \ref{thm2}, we obtain

 and numerical calculation verifies it by

 where $\vol(3_1)=0$ holds trivially and $1.6449...=\frac{\pi^2}{6}$ holds numerically.

 \begin{ack} The author appreciates Yuichi Kabaya and Jun Murakami for suggesting this research and having much discussion.
 Ayumu Inoue gave wonderful lectures on his work \cite{Kabaya14} at Seoul National University and it became the framework of Section \ref{sec2} of this article.
-Many people including Hyuk Kim, Seonhwa Kim, Roland van der Veen, Hitoshi Murakami, Satoshi Nawata, Stephan\'{e} Baseilhac, and KIAS members, heard my talks on the result and gave many suggestions.
+Many people including Hyuk Kim, Seonhwa Kim, Roland van der Veen, Hitoshi Murakami, Satoshi Nawata, Stephan\'{e} Baseilhac heard my talks on the result and gave many suggestions. {Also, the author shows special thanks to the anonymous reviewer who suggested the revised proof of Lemma \ref{lem1}.}

-The author is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2014047764 and NRF-2015R1C1A1A02037540).
+The author is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2015R1C1A1A02037540).

 \end{ack}